Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.4.10.
 Object Lifecycle Management

-Intelligent-Tiering is used for objects where access patterns is unknown.
+Intelligent-Tiering is used for objects where access patterns are unknown.
 A lifecycle configuration is a set of **rules** that consists of **actions**.

 #### 1.4.10.1.
 Transition Actions

 Change the storage class over time such as:

-- Move an object from S3 to IA after 90 days
+- Move an object from S3 to IA (infrequently accessed) after 90 days
 - After 180 days move to Glacier
 - After one year move to Deep Archive

-Objects must flow downwards, they can't flow in the reverse direction.
+**Objects must flow downwards, they can't flow in the reverse direction.**

 #### 1.4.10.2.
 Expiration Actions